-OzChild’s MST program secures funding to get young people back on track
+OzChild’s MST program secures funding to get youth back on track

 News, Prevention & Strengthening | Posted May 21, 2021

-OzChild’s MST program secures funding to get young people back on track
+OzChild’s MST program secures funding to get youth back on track

 Intervening early is our greatest chance at breaking the cycle of disadvantage many juvenile offenders experience, and Multisystemic Therapy provides us with the greatest chance at keeping young people from entering the youth justice system.
 Since OzChild implemented the Multisystemic Therapy in 2019, 100 per cent of young people who have completed the program remain living at home, and 63 per cent engage in school or employment.
 Outcomes achieved have included substantially lower rate of arrest, remand and out-of-home care placements.